Frittenfett/streamlabs_chatduell/README.md

 # streamlabs_chatduell

 ### this scripts will add a minigame to your streamlabs chatbot.
-Supported languages: german, english

-The available default commands are:
+The available whisper commands are:
-* !chatduellStart
+* !chatduellStart (Caster Only)

+But you still have to moderate etc. at your own

 ### Changelog

-* v0.1.0 Start script
+* v1.0.0 Mayor Release